Nang Iniwan Mo Ako

 Nang Iniwan Mo Ako (lit.
-'When You Left Me') is a 1997 Philippine drama film directed and written by Jose Javier Reyes.
+'When You Left Me') is a 1997 Philippine family drama film written and directed by Jose Javier Reyes.
+The film stars Sharon Cuneta in her comeback for Viva Films after making the film Madrasta for Star Cinema a year earlier.

-This was Cuneta’s comeback film to Viva Films her home studio after doing the Blockbuster Commercial Success Family Drama “Madrasta” for Star Cinema.
-She went on film Hiatus until she came back from Boston in 2000.
+Produced and distributed by Viva Films, in association with Available Light Productions, the film was theatrically released on March 15, 1997.

 Plot

-The story revolves around middle-aged Annie Lorenzo, (Sharon Cuneta), a dedicated and loving housewife who was deserted by her husband, Anton Lorenzo, (Albert Martinez) for a younger woman.
+The story revolves around middle-aged Annie Lorenzo (Sharon Cuneta), a dedicated and loving housewife who was deserted by her husband, Anton Lorenzo (Albert Martinez), for a younger woman.
 Anton comes home one day and announces to Annie that he is leaving her.
-She confides to her friends who tell her that they have been seeing her husband with a younger woman in multiple places but decided not to tell her because they did not want to seem invasive.
+She confides to her friends, who tell her that they have been seeing her husband with a younger woman in multiple places, but decided not to tell her because they did not want to seem invasive.

 Anton is seen shopping and living in an expensive condo with his new lover.
-Annie on the other hand, struggles with the separation.
-She calls Anton for help to pay the pending bills of the house but gets dismissed.
-He says she is disrupting his meeting, and in doing so he will lose his job and will not pay her bills.
+Annie, on the other hand, struggles with the separation.
+She calls Anton for help to pay the pending bills for the house, but gets dismissed.
+He says she is disrupting his meeting, and in doing so, he will lose his job and will not pay her bills.
 He hangs up afterwards, leaving a distraught Annie in tears.

-She gets together with her friends and spies outside the new condo of her cheating husband and sees his new lover outside the building preparing for a jog.
-This prompts Annie to clean her closet and throw all Anton’s old clothes and seek help from a lawyer.
+She gets together with her friends and spies outside the new condo of her cheating husband and sees his new lover outside the building, preparing for a jog.
+This prompts Annie to clean her closet, throw out all of Anton’s old clothes, and seek help from a lawyer.

 Her lawyer informs her that the condo bought by his husband is under his lover’s name.
-This fuels Annie’s frustration even more, as Anton also declined her request to have their shared properties to be under her and her son’s name.
+This fuels Annie’s frustration even more, as Anton also declined her request to have their shared properties under her and her son’s name.

-She goes from one interview to the other looking for a job but gets no luck in getting hired.
+She goes from one interview to another looking for a job, but gets no luck in getting hired.
 Annie then gets a call from a friend who persuades her to attend an anniversary party.
 Annie complies, but gets surprised when Anton also shows up at the party uninvited.
 He talks to her about having some time with his son.
 She begrudgingly agrees.
-The next day, Anton takes their son for a visit and Annie watches them leave through a window.
+The next day, Anton takes their son for a visit, and Annie watches them leave through a window.